kubevault/kubevault/docs/guides/secret-engines/mongodb/csi-driver.md

 persistentvolumeclaim/csi-pvc-mdb created
 ```

+### Create Pod

-- **Create Pod:** Now we can create a Pod which refers to this volume.
+Now we can create a Pod which refers to this volume.
 When the Pod is created, the volume will be attached, formatted and mounted to the specific container.

 ```yaml
 apiVersion: v1